cloudsoft/aws-cfn-connector-for-terraform/cloudsoft-terraform-template/docs/developer-guide.md

     cfn invoke --max-reinvoke 10 READ ./sam-tests/read.json
     cfn invoke --max-reinvoke 10 DELETE ./sam-tests/delete.json
     ```
-    The output will be shown in the _first_ tab.
+    Log output will be shown in the _first_ terminal, whereas the second will show the
+    input and output to the connector lambdas.
+Each command should conclude with a `SUCCESS` status.

     _Note that `cfn` doesn't support yet profiles so you will need to have the `default` profile setup for your `aws` CLI.
     However, you can specify `--region` to run the test in a specific region._